Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Related work

-In DG, a particularly challenging yet practically significant task is SDG \cite{qiao2020learning,wang2021learning,yuan2023domain}.
-This task is more realistic than conventional (multi-source) DG, because many real-world applications lack access to data from multiple domains.
-The objective of SDG is to develop a generalized model trained on a single source domain that performs effectively across numerous unseen target domains.
+The task of SDG \cite{qiao2020learning,wang2021learning,yuan2023domain} has emerged as a particularly challenging yet practically significant subfield within DG.
+Unlike conventional multi-source DG, SDG is more realistic, as real-world applications often lack access to data from multiple domains.
+Its objective is to develop a generalized model trained on a single source domain that performs effectively across numerous unseen target domains.
+When applied to complex, dense-prediction tasks, this setting is often referred to as Single Domain Generalization in Object Detection (SDG-OD) \cite{wu2022sdgod} and Single Domain Generalization in Semantic Segmentation (SDG-SS) \cite{wang2022semantic}.
 An intuitive approach to addressing SDG involves enhancing the diversity of single-source data through various data augmentation techniques.
 For instance, Carlucci et al. \cite{carlucci2019domain} employed a self-supervised learning strategy for data augmentation by segmenting images into tiles, shuffling them, and training the model to simultaneously classify the images and predict the correct order of the shuffled tiles.
 Similarly, Chen et al. \cite{chen2023center} proposed a center-aware adversarial augmentation technique that expands the source distribution by modifying source samples to distance them from class centers.
 Additionally, Lee et al. \cite{lee2024object} introduced an object-aware domain generalization approach, while Vidit et al. \cite{vidit2023clip} presented a novel semantic enhancement strategy utilizing a pre-trained vision-language model.

 However, despite the success of data augmentation methods in image classification tasks, their adaptation to more complex computer vision tasks, such as object detection--which requires both classification and localization capabilities--remains challenging.
 Data augmentation in these contexts can inadvertently introduce noise, complicating model training \cite{liu2024unbiased}.
 Moreover, when only limited source domain data is available, even augmented pseudo-source domain data may lack the diversity necessary to effectively simulate real-world scenarios, because they do not incorporate knowledge beyond the original source domain.